-Well, it’s not such a great feeling if you don’t have your beer priced at a level that makes sense for your business.
-Obviously, you can’t charge so much that no one will come in and patronize your bar, but you also can’t give things away unless you have a magic pile of money that replenishes itself.
-That’s why you need this handy chart.
+For many owners, when your bar or restaurant opens, it’s the culmination of a long, elaborate process.
+You’ve likely spent countless hours poring over every detail of that process, slowly transforming your dream into a reality.
+One of the most important details is pricing your beer at a level that makes sense for your business.
+You can’t charge so much that no one will come in and patronize your bar, but you also can’t give things away unless you have a magic pile of money that replenishes itself.
+That’s where this handy keg yield chart and calculator come in.

-Of course, if you prefer to ignore the chart (maybe you’re marketing your bar as the home of the 11 ounce craft pour), the equation itself offers all the information you need to understand how much profit you’ll garner from a single ½ barrel keg.
+If you prefer to ignore the chart (maybe you’re marketing your bar as the home of the 11 ounce craft pour), the equation itself offers all the information you need to understand how much profit you’ll garner from a single ½ barrel keg.
 Simply start with those same 1,984 ounces then divide it by the number of ounces you’d like to have in a serving.
 From that number, you’ll derive the number of servings available to you in that keg, then just multiply that number by various proposed price points and you’ll see just how much money you can recoup for your keg.
 Once you subtract the cost of that keg (and any other allocated expenses that come directly from your bar program) from what you can charge for it, you’ll end up with a number that keeps you in the red or black.

 Obviously, there are a number of factors that go into keeping your bar or restaurant solvent.
 But ensuring that your draft beer program is profitable is a great start towards keeping things afloat, and we promise that this chart/equation will help you do just that.